 Defining real happiness

 The experts themselves even find it hard to agree.
 But theorists who resonate include psychologist and happiness pioneer Michael Fordyce who maintains that happiness is: “a longer-term sense of emotional well-being and contentment – a general “feeling” that one is happy.”
-In his book Happiness: The science behind the smile, John Nettle’s opening line reads: “Happiness is a lot like love.
+In his book Happiness: The science behind the smile, Daniel Nettle’s opening line reads: “Happiness is a lot like love.
 If you have to ask whether you are in it or not, you are probably not.”
 Nettle maintains that the final level to understanding happiness is the idea of flourishing and fulfilling one’s potential.
 In other words, happiness comes when you feel satisfied and fulfilled.
 Happiness is a feeling of contentment, that life is just as it should be.
 Perfect happiness, enlightenment, comes when you have all of your needs satisfied.

 Does happiness mean never experiencing negative emotions?